koalalorenzo/blog.setale.me/_posts/2018-05-30-Blockchain-is-it-good-for-humanity.markdown

-But when using a decentralized service like bitcoin you have a technical limit: you can’t ask the nodes to forget an old transaction containing some of your data or the hash of that content.
-Why?
-It is technically impossible to do so.
+But when using a decentralized service like bitcoin you have a technical limit: you can’t ask the nodes to forget an old transaction containing some of your data or the hash of that content. _Why?_ It is *technically impossible* to do so.
 This is an important feature to validate future data.
-If somebody says to you that they have a “blockchain” where data can be deleted, probably it is a fake blockchain.
+If somebody says to you that they have a “blockchain” where data can be deleted, probably it is a _fake blockchain_.
 That is why a simple white paper with no technical details about how it works may be just a PR stunt.
 Document yourself before using any technology!

 Having said that, when there is an issue the Open Source communities joins